Danville, Illinois: Climate

 In recent years, average temperatures in Danville have ranged from a low of 17 °F in January to a high of 86 °F in July, although a record low of -26 °F was recorded in January 1994 and a record high of 112 °F was recorded in July 1936.
 Average monthly precipitation ranged from 1.99 in inches in February to 4.70 in inches in June.

 Demographics

-Danville is the principal city of the Danville Metropolitan Statistical Area, which encompasses all of Danville and Vermilion County.
+Danville is the principal city of the Danville Micropolitan Statistical Area, which encompasses all of Danville and Vermilion County.